Lifesine/lifesine.github.io/content.md

 ## Twitch

-Livestreams are every 2 weeks on Friday – [follow me on Twitch](https://twitch.tv/lifesinemusic) to make sure you get notified when I go live!
+Livestreams are every 2 weeks on Friday during Shelter-in-Place!
+[Follow me on Twitch](https://twitch.tv/lifesinemusic) to make sure you get notified when I go live.

 **When:** Fridays Fortnightly, 5:30pm PT // 8:30pm ET